Alceaus/CSSECDV-MP/README.md

 Then open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-To see data in MySQL Workbench, change the contents of the .env file:
+To see data in MySQL Workbench, change the contents of the .env file according to your MySQL Local Server settings:
 ```bash
 DB_HOST = localhost or 127.0.0.1
 DB_USER = (enter user)